daat2/band-project/README.md

 User Goals:

-  +  Users Should navigate to the Contac us page
+  +  Users Should navigate to the Contact us page
   +  Users should be able to write in the field
   +  Users shoul be able to select options and date from the drop down men
   +  Users should be able to click the submit button